 Children and adults with PWS frequently show impairments in their social interactions.
 New research on how people with PWS process visual and auditory cues could lead to social interventions that help.

 Social Interactions in PWS

 Impairments in social interactions can make it difficult for people with PWS to make and keep friends and can make every day social situations stressful and challenging.
-In order to help individuals with PWS improve their social skills, it’s important to first understand why they may have challenges in social interaction compared to their typical peers.
+In order to improve social skills in Prader-Willi syndrome, it’s important to first understand why people with PWS may have challenges in social interaction compared to their typical peers.
 Two new papers shed light on this question, and explain why people with PWS may be at a disadvantage compared to their typical peers in staying attuned to social cues.

 Drs.
 Pascal Barone and Maithe Tauber and their teams at the University of Toulouse in France are interested in understanding social development and social impairment in PWS, and have received funding from FPWR for their work.
 They have been studying how individuals with PWS process visual cues (facial features) and auditory cues (voices) needed to have successful social interactions.
 Specifically, they’re interested in whether those with PWS have difficulty in recognizing emotions and intent.

 Two recent papers published by their group begin to tease apart the underlying basis of why individuals with PWS may have a hard time socially.
 It’s important to note that all genetic subtypes of PWS (deletion, uniparental disomy [UPD], imprinting defect [ID]) show communication/social cognition challenges, but individuals with the UPD or ID tend to have a harder time processing social communication and are more likely to be diagnosed with autism spectrum disorder (ASD).